-First, you’ll need to decide whether or not you want to run your own mail server.
-If you do, you’ll have control over your domain’s email, but you’ll also have to deal with the hassles associated with setting up and running some pretty complex software.
+If you do, you’ll have control over your domain’s email, but you’ll also have to deal with the hassles associated with setting up a complex environment of software.
 Using a third-party mail service is easier, but you’ll sacrifice control and flexibility.
-In this section, we’ll be discussing the benefits and drawbacks to running your own mail server, as well as how to choose an external mail service, if you decide to go that route.
+In this section, we consider the benefits and drawbacks to running your own mail server, as well as how to choose an external mail service, if you decide to go that route.

-If you want or need full control of your email, running your own mail server just might be the ideal solution.
+If you want or need full control of your email, running your own mail server might be ideal solution.
 Doing so allows you to store your own email, access the mail server’s logs, and access the raw email files in a user’s mailbox.
-There are several benefits to running a mail server:

 - Full control over both the server and your email

-- Pick the applications you want to use, and then tune them for your needs
+- Pick the applications you want to use, and tune them for your needs

 - View logs for incoming and outgoing messages

 - View logs for connection and authorization attempts from local mail clients for IMAP, POP3, and SMTP

 - Mail will cost no more than the price of your Linode